armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-2.md

 ### Pipelines as Code multi-branch enhancement

 Now you can configure Pipelines as Code to pull Dinghy files from multiple branches on the same repo.
 Cut out the tedious task of managing multiple repos; have a single repo for Spinnaker application pipelines.
+See [Multiple branches]({{< ref "continuous-deployment/armory-admin/dinghy-enable#multiple-branches" >}}) for how to enable and configure this feature.

 ### Enhanced BitBucket Server pull request handling

 Trigger Spinnaker pipelines natively when pull requests are opened in BitBucket with newly added events including PR opened, deleted, and declined.
-Learn more about this BitBucket enhancement and how to enable it in Spinnaker in the full 2.28.2 Release Notes.
+See [Triggering pipelines with Bitbucket Server](https://spinnaker.io/docs/guides/user/pipeline/triggers/bitbucket-events/) in the Spinnaker docs for details.

 <!-- Spinnaker docs PR https://github.com/spinnaker/spinnaker.io/pull/285 -->

 ### Terraform template fix

-We’ve done some work to fix an issue with SpEL expression failures appearing while using Terraformer to serialize data from a Terraform Plan execution.
+Armory fixed an issue with SpEL expression failures appearing while using Terraformer to serialize data from a Terraform Plan execution.
 With this feature flag fix enabled, you will be able to use the Terraform template file provider.
 Please open a support ticket if you need this fix.

 ## Highlighted updates